null

 How to Install: A Step-by-Step Guide

-Step 1: Punch Hole in Mainline
+Step 1: Prep the Mainline

 Lay out your 1/2" (or larger) poly tubing.
-Use a standard 1/4" Punch Tool (like the Purple Handle or Miracle Punch) to create a clean hole where you want your drip tape row to start.
+Use a standard 1/4" Punch Tool like the Purple Handle or Miracle Punch to create a clean hole where you want your drip tape row to start.

-Step 2: Insert Barb
+Step 2: Insert the Barb

-Step 3: Prepare Tape
+Step 3: Prepare the Tape

-Rotate the locking nut backwards to expose the tape barb.
-Slide the drip tape over the barb until it hits the stop.
-Twist the locking nut forward (clockwise) to lock the tape in place.
+Rotate the Tape Loc nut backwards (towards the mainline) to expose the sharp tape barb.
+Slide your 5/8" drip tape over the barb until it hits the plastic shoulder.

-⚠ Compatibility Check
+✔ Compatibility Check

 Complete Your System

-• Tape Loc End Caps: To securely close off the end of your drip lines with the same easy-flush capability.
+• Tape Loc End Cap: Securely close off your lines with integrated flush capability.

 Related Resources